Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Officer Tokuoka was able to radio in a brief situation report and then attempted to drag Sergeant Wallace to cover when he was shot twice in the chest.

-The suspect fled to his house and barricaded himself inside while approximately 100 officers, including SWAT teams from the Alaska State Troopers and the Juneau Police Department, responded to the scene.
-The suspect surrendered to officers after remaining barricaded for two days, but in January of 2012 a superior court judge in Alaska ruled that the suspect was not mentally competent to stand trial.
+The suspect, a former Army marksman, fled to his house and barricaded himself inside while approximately 100 officers, including SWAT teams from the Alaska State Troopers and the Juneau Police Department, responded to the scene.
+The suspect surrendered to officers after remaining barricaded for two days, but in January of 2012 an Alaska superior court judge ruled that the suspect was not mentally competent to stand trial, however, that ruling was overturned.
+He was subsequently convicted of two counts of first degree murder on November 3rd, 2012.
+On April 4th, 2013, the subject was sentenced to 198 years in prison.

 Officer Tokuoka had served for 10 years as a U.S. Marine Corps Special Operations Diver and had worked for the Hoonah Police Department for 18 months.
 He is survived by his wife, two sons, two daughters, father, and three sisters.